kevinjcwu/agent-infra-spike/capabilities/README.md

 **Cost**: ~$784-3600/month depending on configuration

-**Implementation Note**: This capability wraps the existing `agent/` code, which does all the actual deployment work via Terraform.
+**Implementation Note**: This capability contains all deployment logic in a 3-layer architecture (core/models/provisioning).
+See `capabilities/databricks/README.md` for details.

 ---